MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

 ### Add Q# test code

-1. Add the following operation to the namespace, after the end of the `Set` operation:
+1. Add the following operation to the `Bell.qs` file, inside the namespace, after the end of the `Set` operation:

     ```qsharp